polypay/polypay.github.io/news/_posts/2017-06-14-Directors-Annual-Meeting.md

 ---
-title: Director's Meetings and Annual Membership Meeting Minutes
+title: Directors' Meetings and Annual Membership Meeting Minutes
 layout: news_item
-blurb: The June APSA Director's and Annual Membership meetings were held in Berrien Springs, MI.
+blurb: The June APSA Directors' and Annual Membership meetings were held in Berrien Springs, MI.
 There was a good discussion about recent increases in registration fees, bylaw changes, and the composition of the board of directors.
 ---

 #### Last board meeting before the Annual Membership Meeting